Black Skinhead: Background and development

 The song's title uses "skinhead", which originated as a description of a 1960s British working-class male subculture whose members often had closely cropped hair.
 It revolved around fashion and music and went on to inspire the punk rock scene.
 Despite attracting young males across the political spectrum, the term had come to be popularly associated with neo-Nazis at the time of single's release.
 Travis Scott said of his initial reaction to the song: "I jumped off the stairs onto the couch.
 I was going HAM.
 That was when I heard the 'na na na na' part for the first time, I lost my fucking mind.
 That's some soccer anthem-type shit."
 According to co-producer Mike Dean, the song was almost left off Yeezus for sounding "too much like a soccer song."
 In November 2013, co-writer Lupe Fiasco still felt unsure what the song was supposed to be about.
 He described it as "a lot of emotional, a lot of this, a lot of cliché, a lot of kinda stuff balled in together, and it's just supposed to be presented as a package and you digest it."

 West and Miley Cyrus skipped the after party for the 2013 MTV Video Music Awards on August 25, 2013, to record her remix of the song.
 The pair also worked on other tracks during the recording session—possibly for use on her then-upcoming album Bangerz.
 Producer Mike Will Made It took part in the session, having added some production to the remix of "Black Skinhead".
-The remix leaked on January 21, 2016, and was revealed to feature Lupe Fiasco and Travis Scott as well as Miley Cyrus.
+The remix leaked on January 21, 2016, and was revealed to feature Travis Scott and Miley Cyrus.
 The track heavily samples Tears for Fears' 1985 song, "Everybody Wants to Rule the World" from their album Songs from the Big Chair and features Cyrus singing a rendition of the hook.
 West uploaded a slightly different version of "Black Skinhead" exclusively on Apple Music in April 2016.
 The song's opening lines were changed to retain more distorted vocals.